niksy/entizeta/README.md

   * When used with double-quotes, \ and " must be escaped.
   * When used with single-quotes, ' can’t be processed.
 ```

+## Background

+I grew tired of not being able to have simple utility which allows me to convert various characters to their decimal and hexadecimal values, and also their numeric entities.

+Project started with simple implementation in PHP using basic converter methods.
+As I started using more obscure characters as testing values, it soon became clear that those basic methods obviously aren’t made to deal with those characters.
+So I started my quest in finding proper solution(s) which will cover all known characters.
+As you can probably imagine, this was not an easy task to do, and result of that can be seen in the source code.

+Also, I wanted to do another implementation in JS using Node.js to see what kind of sorcery both languages use to execute this seemingly easy task.
+Node.js is used as default converter, but it’s optional.

 ---